eudoxia0/eudoxia0.github.io/article/_drafts/ad-hoc-emacs-packages-with-nix.md

 # eat

-Somehow the version of `eat` in nixpkgs unstable was missing the configuration option to use a custom shell.
+Somehow the version of [`eat`][eat] in nixpkgs unstable was missing the configuration option to use a custom shell.
 Since I want to use [nu] instead of bash, I had to package this myself from the latest commit:

 ```nix
 eat = pkgs.emacsPackages.trivialBuild {